stickaround/stickaround/README.md

 Hi there 👋

-# Sr. Full Stack Developer - Devon Webb
+# Sr. Full Stack Developer
-## devonwebb98@outlook.com

-🏃 My name is Devon Webb and I am a senior web/web3 engineer with 8+ years of practical experience passionate about creating valuable products and equipped with a record of success.
+🏃 I am a senior web/web3 engineer with 8+ years of practical experience passionate about creating valuable products and equipped with a record of success.
 I contributed to bringing visions of several companies to a reality by making a great progress in the development team, finding solutions and determining customer satisfaction.

 ⚡ I love to work with talents in agile work environments.
 Meaningful and efficient communication is one of my highlighting skills and I consider it one of the most important qualifications of a remote engineer.
 Here are skills I am familiar with.